Alwand River

 The river flows west from the mountains to the city of Qasr-e Shirin, where it turns south and crosses the border with Iraq.
 It then divides the city of Khanaqin in two parts.
-It has played a significant role in land cultivation and in establishment of a strong rural society in the area, and is considered by the people of Khanaqin as a symbol for their unity and Kurdish identity.
+It has played a significant role in land cultivation and in establishment of a strong rural society in the area, and is considered by the people of Khanaqin a symbol for their unity and Kurdish identity.

 The river joins the Diyala River at Zengabadh.

 Name

 According to Vladimir Minorsky, the name "Alwand" is related to the name of the historical city of Hulwan, which lay on the river near the present-day city of Sarpol-e Zahab.

 Geography

-The Alwand basin is located on the western side of the Zagros and covers an area of about 2,700 km².
+The Alwand basin is located on the western side of the Zagros and covers an area of about 2,700 km2.
 The climate of this region is semiarid to Mediterranean, with cool winters and dry summers.
 It receives an average of about 530 mm of rainfall per year.
 The region is characterized by karst terrain, and there are about 35 karst springs in the Alwand basin (12 major and 23 minor).